Watch our VIDEO

 Our “Welcome to Scoliosis Bracing” video gives you an honest look into bracing from the people who are living it.

 These resources are a great place to look for information, help, and support along your scoliosis journey!

 Visit our blog page

 See what people like you are saying about living life with scoliosis!
-You can even become one of our bloggers by simply emailing us at the bottom of the page!
+You can even become one of our bloggers!

-Being diagnosed with scoliosis can be a bit of an overwhelming experience.
-Here you will find info about bracing, physical therapy, surgery, and more.
+Being diagnosed with scoliosis can be a bit overwhelming.
+Click for more info about bracing, PT, surgery, & more.

 What is Scolios-us?

-Scolios-us is a web-based platform intended to empower scoliosis patients with the tools and resources they need to be successful brace-wearers.
+Scolios-us, LLC, is a web-based platform intended to empower patients with the tools and resources they need to be successful along their scoliosis journey.

 The scolios-us TEAM

 Jocie Zenner Strom